Relocating to a new country is an exciting adventure, but it can lead to unexpected challenges and feelings of the expat blues.

 8.)
 Make an effort to make more friends:

 9.)
-Travel differently than you normally would
+Travel differently or try something you normally wouldn’t do.

 10.)
-Upgrade yourself and do something life enriching:
+Upgrade yourself and do something life-enriching:

-My husband wanted to write a book and so he did.
+My husband wanted to write a book, and so he did.

 What can you do?
 What do you want to do?

 11) Seek therapy or an expat group